wangziqi2013/wangziqi2013.github.io/_posts/2018-06-11-A-fully-associative-tagless-dram-cache.markdown

 accessible through a particular core's TLB, then the corresponding bit in the residence vector must be set.
 This vector is used to maintain coherence between TLB entries when a page table entry is modified.
 The GIPT serves as a global directory for pages in the L4 cache.
 It also has a small free queue, which holds the cache address of cache lines that are to be evicted in the background.
-When the number of free pages in the L4 cache drops below a threshold
+When the number of free pages in the L4 cache drops below a threshold &alpha;, the cache controller will select a cache block not mapped by any TLB (assuming the range of all TLBs in the system cannot cover the entire L4; Otherwise TLB shootdown must also be performed), and put its cache address into the free queue.
+A background hardware process then flushes the cache entry back to main memory if the entry is dirty.
+Freed cache blocks are chained together using a free list, the head of which is also part of the GIPT.